canonical/jaas-documentation/howto/manage-models.md

 This document briefly covers how to migrate a model between two controllers within JAAS.

-JIMM can have multiple controllers connected to it, where more than 1 controller has access to the same cloud.
-When a model is requested on such a cloud, JIMM will randomly select an appropriate controller.

-The below is useful if you want to move the model to a specific controller.
+The below is also useful if you want to move a model to a specific controller.

 ### Prerequisites

 - A basic understanding of Juju model migrations, see the [docs](https://juju.is/docs/juju/manage-models).
 - A running JAAS with with multiple controllers attached, see the {doc}`the tutorial <../tutorial/index>` for deploying JAAS.
-- Administrator permissions for JAAS, so our {ref}`add-a-juju-controller`.
+- Administrator permissions for JAAS, see {ref}`add-a-juju-controller`.

 Connecting multiple controllers to JAAS can be accomplished adding LXD controllers as described in {ref}`add-a-juju-controller`.